w3c/wai-tutorials/source/menus/flyout.html.erb.md

 ### Keyboard Users

-Sub-menus should not open when using the tab key to navigate through the menu, as keyboards user would then need to step through all sub-menu items to get to the next top-level item.
+Sub-menus should not open when using the tab key to navigate through the menu, as keyboard users would then need to step through all sub-menu items to get to the next top-level item.
 Instead, one of the following approaches can be used.

 #### Use parent as toggle
 {:.ap}